NVIDIA/aistore/docs/cli/cluster.md

 Show details about attached remote clusters.

 #### Examples
-The following two commands attach and then show remote cluster at the address `my.remote.ais:51080`:
+The following two commands attach and then show the remote cluster at the address `my.remote.ais:51080`:

 ```console
 $ ais cluster remote-attach alias111=http://my.remote.ais:51080